YojitShinde/HelperApp/README.md

 Hello, There seems to be some glitch with the messaging API.
+The application works fine on the emulator but it is unable to send the required message when used on a real mobile device.
 Any contribution to solve the matter is much appreciated.